 Sometimes the disease of addiction can bring out the worst in us.
-We can feel angry they keep lying to us.
+We can feel angry that our partner keeps lying to us.
 Or depressed because they keep choosing drugs and alcohol over their marriage and family.

-But if you take away all the dysfunction that addiction adds to the family, if you remove those layers, you will discover a gentle and loving woman with an open heart and the thoughtfulness to give.
+But if you take away all the dysfunction that addiction adds to the family, if you remove those layers, you will discover a gentle and loving woman with an open heart and thoughtfulness.

 You will find grace.

 Grace is one of my favorite words.
-Grace is not angry or powerful in a loud way.
+Grace is not angry or powerful or loud.
 It’s soft and tender and done with an open heart.
 It’s an extension of forgiveness.
 Grace is being able to look someone in the eyes and feel them in your heart.

 Grace is hugging the ones you love tightly during their meltdown.

-My sweet 10-year-old son was having a meltdown at bedtime the other night.
-He was yelling about his younger brother throwing his pillow on the floor and as I stood in the doorway of his bedroom listening to this silly temper tantrum, my mommy instincts told me this really isn’t what he’s upset about.
-And rather than telling him his meltdown was silly and to get back to bed (because it was 30 mins past bedtime) I saw his heart hurting.
+My sweet, 10-year-old son was having a meltdown at bedtime the other night.
+He was yelling about his younger brother throwing his pillow on the floor, and as I stood in the doorway of his bedroom listening to this silly temper tantrum, my mommy instincts told me that the pillow-throwing really isn’t what he’s upset about.
+And rather than telling him his meltdown was silly and to get back to bed (because it was 30 minutes past bedtime), I saw his heart hurting.

-So I walked over to his bed, put him in my lap and told him I was so sorry he was having such a hard day.
-Then, I mentioned 2 things I loved about him.
+So I walked over to his bed, put him in my lap, and told him I was so sorry he was having such a hard day.
+Then, I mentioned two things I loved about him.

 I said, “Graham, I love that every time I come back from getting my hair done, you tell me I look beautiful.”
 Because he’s sweet like that.
 “And I also love how thoughtful you are.
 When we were walking through the mall last week, you offered to carry my overstuffed purse even though I could tell you may have been a little embarrassed.”

 You know what happened?
-He stopped crying and the love in my heart filled up his.
+He stopped crying and the love from my heart filled up his.

 He gave me a kiss on the cheek, curled up in bed, and went fast to sleep.